ogmedina/HTML-Code-Refactor/README.md

 * Comments in CSS

 ### Published Site
-Here is the link to the depeloyed page: [Horiseon Social Solution Services](https://ogmedina.github.io/Homework-CodeRefactor-HTMLCSS/)
+Here is the link to the deployed page: [Horiseon Social Solution Services](https://ogmedina.github.io/Homework-CodeRefactor-HTMLCSS/)

 ### Preview